This is a Christian Creed I developed for my personal and ministry use.

 I believe in the only begotten Son of God, Jesus Christ of Nazareth.

-I believe in the Holy Spirit AKA the Holy Ghost.
+I believe in the Holy Spirit AKA the Holy Ghost, the Spirit of God, the Spirit of Christ (Romans 8:9).

 The Father, who sent the Son (Romans 8:3).